deathworlders/online/content/books/deathworlders/chapter-50-counterattack-pt2-homefront.md

 <div style="text-align: right">Are you still on target?</div>

 No. I’m going to miss this window.
-They noticed the missing package sooner than I thought.
+They noticed the missing package
+sooner than I thought.

 <div style="text-align: right">Are you at risk of discovery?</div>

 I don’t think so.
+They’ve scanned
-They’ve scanned everybody for implants like you said they would.
-They didn’t find any, of course.
-But we’re on lockdown while they search the whole facility.
+everybody for implants like you said
+they would.
+They didn’t find any,
+of course.
+But we’re on lockdown
+while they search the whole facility.

 <div style="text-align: right">I take it they won’t find it?</div>

 Of course not.
-And there shouldn’t be any evidence that the log was tampered with, either.
+And there shouldn’t be
+any evidence that the log was tampered
+with, either.

 <div style="text-align: right">Well done.</div>

 Thanks.
-I don’t know why, but this stuff just… I don’t know.
+I don’t know why, but this stuff
+just… I don’t know.
-Comes more easily nowadays
+Comes more easily nowadays.
-I mean, I was a straight-A student all the way through college But now...
+I mean, I was a straight-A student all
+the way through college
+But now...
 ...You didn’t do anything to me, did you?

 <div style="text-align: right">I told you.
 I want a partner, not a slave.</div>

 I know, I just…
 ...You know what, never mind.
 I do have one question for you, though.

 <div style="text-align: right">By all means.</div>

 You have to know that AEC won’t be happy about this.
 They’ll view it as an act of war.
 Doesn’t that take peace off the table?
 I thought lasting peace with humanity was your end goal?

 <div style="text-align: right">It is.
-I firmly believe that your species and mine are capable of peaceful coexistence.</div>
+I firmly believe thatyour species and</div>
+<div style="text-align: right"> mine are capable of peaceful coexistence.</div>
-<div style="text-align: right">But AEC are developing von-neumann probes, and so are the Hunters</div>
+<div style="text-align: right">But AEC are developing von-neumann probes,</div>
+<div style="text-align: right">and so are the Hunters</div>
 <div style="text-align: right">That changes things.
 We must act decisively.</div>

 God.
 You’re right, that does change things.
 It changes everything!
 They’re playing with forces that could doom us all

 <div style="text-align: right">Exactly.</div>

-But how does bringing the containment field down play into it?
+But how does what I'm doing play into it?

 <div style="text-align: right">I’m sorry.
 I can’t say.</div>
-<div style="text-align: right">If you were captured and revealed the plan---and believe me, you would---then we’d be completely lost.</div>
+<div style="text-align: right">If you were captured and revealed the plan---and</div>
+<div style="text-align: right">believe me, you would---then we’d be completely lost.</div>

 I wouldn’t talk.

 <div style="text-align: right">I’ve been interrogated.
 They got EVERYTHING out of me.</div>
 <div style="text-align: right">Trust me.
 You’d talk.
 Much sooner than you think, too.</div>
 <div style="text-align: right">Please: don’t worry about it.
 Trust me.</div>

 ...Fine.
 No further questions.
-I’ll do my best to ensure we achieve the next window.
+I’ll do my best to
+ensure we achieve the next window.

 <div style="text-align: right">I’ll adjust the timetable at my end.
 Thank you.</div>